tregua87/sgxmonitor-artifact/README.md

 Use the code below to access the machine
 ```
 ssh -h <magic magic magic>
+docker run -it sgx-monitor-artifact
 ```

+From here, please follow the instruction in [usage](#usage).

 ### Download Docker Container

-This link is to download an already build Docker container (TODO).
-In addition, one can build and run the docker from skracth with:
+We provide a running Docker container at this link (**TODO**).
+In addition, one can build and run the docker from scratch with:
 ```
  ./run_docker.sh
 ```
-**NOTE:** the host machine needs to install the Intel SGX Legacy driver (https://github.com/intel/linux-sgx-driver).
+**NOTE:** the host machine needs the Intel SGX Legacy driver (https://github.com/intel/linux-sgx-driver).
 We succesfully tested the artifcat with last version.